DraughtGlobe/whoop.im/README.md

 - node main.node.js
 - Browse to the server with the port in config.js using a browser.

-If you have imported the woopwoop.sql file you will have a 'Root Account': AdminAccount/AdminAccountPassword.
+If you have imported the woopwoop.sql file you will have a 'Root' user account: AdminAccount/AdminAccountPassword.
 However: I recommend changing the salt in the config.js to a new one for security reasons.
 In that case the password will become invalid and you'll have to change the current password in the database manually: You need the MD5 of your salt + the password + your pepper concatenated.

 Debug mode
 =======